Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

 Currently, I'm a graduate student studying at the New York University Courant Institute, interested in Computer Graphics.
 And I am fortunate to have the opportunity to work in the [NYU Geometric Computing Lab](https://cims.nyu.edu/gcl/people.html) now, supervised by Professor [Daniele Panozzo](https://cims.nyu.edu/gcl/daniele.html) and Professor [Daniel Zint](https://daniel-zint.github.io/).
 Before that, I was supervised by Professor [Jiazhou Chen](https://californiachen.github.io/) at Zhejiang University of Technology.

-I'm still accumulating the basic knowledge(PDE currently...) and trying different topics of Computer Graphics since I'm curious about many CG problems and hope can get a general vision of them all for now.
+I'm still accumulating the basic knowledge and trying different topics of Computer Graphics since I'm curious about many CG problems and hope can get a general vision of them all for now.
 After that, I would focus on a specific problem to have further learning in the future if I manage to do a PhD(hope so).

 If you ask me why my favorite subject is Computer Graphics.
 The answer would be the most romantic thing I can imagine is using code to depict this world!